theRealAph/ScopeLocals/README.md

     framework code needs to determine what transaction is currently running, it fetches the transaction context from this ThreadLocal."

+Another example occurs in graphics, where there is a drawing context.

 ### Caches for Non-thread-safe objects that are expensive to create, e.g. `SimpleDateFormat`.